forcedotcom/phoenix/README.md

 * Download the following two jars:
   * [phoenix.jar](http://forcedotcom.github.com/Phoenix/lib/phoenix.jar)
   * [phoenix-client.jar](http://forcedotcom.github.com/Phoenix/lib/phoenix-client.jar)
 * Add the phoenix.jar to the classpath of every HBase region server.
 An easy way to do this is to copy it into the HBase lib directory.
+Restart all region servers.
 * Add the phoenix-client.jar to the classpath of any Phoenix client.
 This jar includes the minimum set of required HBase jars, along with the following required phoenix jars
   * phoenix.jar
   * antlr-3.2.jar
-  * opencsv-2.3.jar

 Alternatively, you can build it yourself by following these [build instructions](https://github.com/forcedotcom/Phoenix/wiki#building).